ThePacielloGroup/cupper/content/patterns/plugins/introduction.md

 ## Installing plugins

-In the example below we'll use the image preview plugin.
-The installation procedure is the same for all plugins, simply replace `filepond-plugin-image-preview` with another plugins name.
+In the examples below we'll install the [Image Preview](../image-preview) plugin.
+The installation procedure is the same for all plugins, replace `filepond-plugin-image-preview` with the name of the plugin you want to install.

 ### Using npm